Creative-Motion-Control-Course/Team-Pancho/projects/project1/docs/proposal.md

 ## Idea

-Inspired by the "liveness" dimension of this project, we decided to take that principle literally by working with biometric data — one's heartbeat in particular.
+Inspired by the "liveness" dimension of this project, we decided to take that principle literally by working with human pulse-rate data.
 Users wear a pulse-rate sensor and the AxiDraw translates the live waveform data into a slowly accumulating line drawing.
-The finished result simultaneously resembles a medical ECG readout and a deeply personal portrait of the body's internal rhythm.
+The finished result simultaneously resembles a medical ECG readout and a personalized portrait of the body's internal rhythm.

 ## Inspiration